arnavgr/gemini_cli/README.md

 # gemini-cli

-Gemini AI client for your terminal — written purely in bash for macOS/linux
+A fast, feature-rich Gemini AI client for macOS/linux written in bash

 ```
 $ gemini "explain how sed works"